amirdew/CollectionViewPagingLayout/README.md

 CollectionViewPagingLayout is a simple but powerful tool for making complex layouts for your UICollectionView.
 The implementation is very simple there is custom `UICollectionViewLayout` that gives you the ability to apply transforms on the cells.
 No inheritance or anything like that.
-See [How to use](https://github.com/amirdew/CollectionViewPagingLayout#how-to-use) part for more details.
+See [How to use](https://github.com/amirdew/CollectionViewPagingLayout#how-to-use) for more details.

 ## Installation